EQuiw/2019-scalingattack/README.md

 that they change their appearance/content after downscaling.
-In particular, the attack generates an image A by slightly perturbing the source image S, such that its scaled version D matches a target image T. This process is illustrated in Figure above.
+In particular, the attack generates an image A by slightly perturbing the source image S, such that its scaled version D matches a target image T. This process is illustrated in the figure above.

 ## Getting Started
 This repository contains the main code for the attacks and defenses.
 It has a